huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

   The website name must be unique within this account.

 * `description` - (Optional, String) Specifies the description of the WAF domain.

+* `protect_status` - (Optional, Int) The protection status of domain.
+Valid values are:
+  + **0**: The WAF protection is suspended.
+WAF only forwards requests destined for the domain name and does not detect attacks.
+  + **1**: The WAF protection is enabled.
+WAF detects attacks based on the policy you configure.
+  + **-1**: The WAF protection is bypassed.
+Requests of the domain name are directly sent to the backend server and do not pass through WAF.

+  Default value is **0**.

 * `pci_3ds` - (Optional, Bool) Specifies the status of the PCI 3DS compliance certification check.
   This parameter must be used together with `tls` and `cipher`.